adrianN/adrianN.github.io/markdown/rust_parser_old.markdown

 % Writing a Simple Parser in Rust
 % Adrian Neumann (adrian_neumann@gmx.de)

-*Update May 2020* The code as written on the [old version of this page](rust_parser_old.html) didn't compile anymore as an astute reader noticed.
-I've updated this site so that it compiles with Rust 1.43.

 *Erratum* Boris Berger pointed out that I made a mistake in the grammar that allows parsing 3 * 4 + 5 as 3 * (4 + 5) instead of (3 * 4) + 5.
 This is now corrected.

 In an effort to learn [Rust](https://www.rust-lang.org) I wrote a parser for simple arithmetic expressions.
 I want to parse expressions of the form `1234 + 43* (34 +[2])` using a simple recursive descent parser.
 Maybe I'll try one of the libraries for writing parsers next.
 [Nom](https://github.com/Geal/nom) looks good.